Who we are - Meet the Team: SENDIS

 Senior SENDIS Officer

-Helen joined the WPCC in March 2021 as the new WPCC Telephone Triage Worker and in September 2021, she took on the role of SENDIS Information Officer.
-From May 16th 2022, Helen will be the WPCC's Senior SENDIS Officer!
+Helen joined the WPCC in March 2021 as the new WPCC Telephone Triage Worker.
+In September 2021, she took on the role of SENDIS Information Officer and in May 2022, Helen became the WPCC's Senior SENDIS Officer.

-Helen has previously worked as a SEN teaching assistant within a mainstream primary school, supporting children with social and emotional needs.
-Other roles Helen has had in the past have included supply chain management, business administration and volunteering in her local community.
+Helen has two adult children, one of whom has SEND.
+She has also previously worked as a SEN teaching assistant within a mainstream primary school, mainly supporting children with their social and emotional needs.

 Email: admin@wiltspcc.co.uk